 While your head is in the ‘fees’ space, we also recommend our FREE Chrome extension.
 In it, you’ll find the Profitability Calculator, which automatically predicts your total fees for a product with an itemized breakdown.

-With Profitability Calculator, simply navigate to any Amazon listing similar to what you think you’d like to sell, then open the calculator.
+With Profitability Calculator, one of many tools for Amazon sellers Helium 10 provides, simply navigate to any Amazon listing similar to what you think you’d like to sell, then open the calculator.
 It uses the information from that listing to create a template with estimates; you can customize any field to enter your own numbers such as anticipated cost per unit to manufacture.

 How to create FBA shipments/shipping plans

-Here’s our FBA shipment creation walkthrough.
+Here’s our walkthrough on how to ship Amazon FBA.
 When you create your shipping plan, you’ll enter:

 - The products you’re sending and their quantities

-- Shipping methods and carriers (aka small parcel via UPS or freight/LTL/FTL)
+- Shipping methods and carriers (aka small parcels via UPS or freight/LTL/FTL)